-My interest in therapy sparked when i was a senior in high school. i was in treatment for an eating disorder, and i had a future vision of becoming the therapist, helping others heal from the torment of body dysmorphia.
-After studying psychology, dance and world religion as an undergraduate at southern methodist university, i moved to san diego to pursue my masters in marriage and family therapy at the university of san diego. i spent my first 8 years working primarily in group homes and teen recovery centers.
+My interest in therapy sparked when i was a senior in high school. i was in treatment for an eating disorder, and i had a future vision of becoming the therapist, helping others heal from the torment of an eating disorder.
+After studying psychology, dance, and world religion as an undergraduate at southern methodist university, i moved to san diego to pursue my masters in marriage and family therapy at the university of san diego. i spent my first 8 years working primarily in group homes and teen recovery centers.

 i was also dancing professionally with a local modern dance company during this time, and I stumbled upon an incredible new public high school with a focus on the arts.
 I decided to follow my heart and pursue a teaching credential in 2005. from 2009-2021, i directed the dance program at canyon crest academy high school. i maintained my california family therapy license and saw individual clients off and on during my career as a teacher.
 As a teacher, I aimed to provide all of my students with an understanding of the mind/body connection, a long-lasting awareness of their own body, a sense of life balance, and an appreciation for the immeasurable value of movement as a form of therapy.